Rooting trees¶

 Re-rooting¶

 When re-rooting a rooted tree, the current treenode is removed and a new node is inserted on a different edge of the tree.
-The new node serves as the treenode.
+The new node is assigned as the treenode.
 The number of nodes in the tree does not change.

 # the .treenode is the top-level node